-(https://cm.maxient.com/reportingform.php?RutgersUniv&layout\id=59) and complete the course grade grievance form (please review Process below for timeline).
+(https://cm.maxient.com/reportingform.php?RutgersUniv&layout_id=59) and complete the course grade grievance form (please review Process below for timeline).
 All grade grievances should be completed in a timely fashion.
+The student may ask for guidance from their advisor when completing the grievance process.